mrhm-dev/full-stack-army/resources/lecture-102/README.md

 #### JSON Merge Patch Pros:

-1. Simplicity: JSON Merge Patch is simpler in terms fo syntax ad usage compared to JSON Patch.
+1. Simplicity: JSON Merge Patch is simpler in terms of syntax and usage compared to JSON Patch.
 It allows for straightforward merging of the provided patch into the existing JSON document.
 2. Flexibility: JSON Merge Patch enables updates at various levels of the JSON document, allowing for partial updates or complete replacement.
 3. Robustness: JSON Patch handles mission fields more gracefully by retaining existing values, making it suitable for cases where partial updates or optional fields are common.

 #### JSON Merge Patch Cons:

 1. Lack of Granularity: JSON Merge Patch operates at the document level, making it less suitable for fine-grained updates.
 It replaces entire values or objects, potentially overwriting existing fields.
 2. Limited Control: JSON Merge Patch does not provide explicit control over individual operations like add or remove.
-It relies on merging the provided patch with the existing document, which may not suit al use cases.
+It relies on merging the provided patch with the existing document, which may not suit all use cases.
 3. Complexity with Arrays: JSON Merge Patch can be more complex when dealing with arrays, as it replaces entire arrays instead of allowing precise modifications at specific indices.

 <br>